 Alcor and CI member numbers are not directly comparable because the word "Member" has different meanings for the two organizations.
 Membership in CI provides the privilege of obtaining cryopreservation services: pet, DNA or human cryopreservation.
 Many join CI only to store DNA or pets or to support CI, including some Alcor Members.
 Some Alcor Members have even made arrangements to use CI as a "back-up".
 Alcor does not allow its Members to have Alcor as a "back-up".
 Prior to April, 2012, all Alcor Members had made arrangements (ie, funding and contracts in place) for human cryopreservation and SST, but in April 2012 the Associate Alcor Member program was introduced.
 Associate Alcor Members do not have any cryopreservation arrangements with Alcor.

-For February, 2016, Alcor reported 1,261 living Members, 1,060 of whom had made arrangements for human cryopreservation, and 201 of whom were Associate Members.
-Of the 1,261 CI Members in February, 188 of those had made arrangements for both human cryopreservation and standby/stabilization/transport (all with SA).
+For mid-September, 2016, Alcor reported 1,421 living Members, 1,101 of whom had made arrangements for human cryopreservation, and 320 of whom were Associate Members.
+Of the 1,308 CI Members in August 2016, 197 of those had made arrangements for both human cryopreservation and standby/stabilization/transport (all with SA).
 In September 2015, CI ceased reporting how many of it Members have funding and contracts for cryopreservation.
 Historically, less than half of CI Members have been funded (prior CI statistics).
 Since 2006, CI offers a 'partnership' arrangement for CI Members for SA SST.

 As noted in the previous section, Trans Time is currently storing patients, but (despite what their website says) is not currently seeking new Members or Patients.

 In 2011 and 2012 SA reorganized its staff to have more part-time employees and contractors, and for much of 2012 and 2013 SA was re-organizing to have facilities in both California and Florida.

 Oregon Cryonics has an owner (Jordan Sparks) and four other full-time employees.
 OC has 9 Members, but is no longer accepting new Members..

 Accounts of patient histories and membership growth can be found at: